paulbusse/Hamok/docs/usage.md

 * In the MQTT configuration, we do not care about birth and will messages.
 Note that other MQTT integrations may care.
 * You can assign friendly names to your entity, we do not override them from Hamök.
 * If you want to set the area, you can do this on the device instead of every individual entity.

+## Additional functionality

+### Exiting rules

+The process will exit under the following conditions

+* no configuration can be found
+* important errors are found in the configuration file
+* it cannot establish an initial connection with the MQTT broker
+* the connection with MQTT broker is disrupted and cannot be restored within a given timeout
+* it was impossible to retrieve information from the Ökofen system within a given timeout

 ## Configuration file